The Success Center

-Academic Healthy U, or AHU, is a program for students on Academic Warning or Probation.
-Students will work with a trained Graduate Assistant to develop a personalized plan to improve their grade-point average and receive additional structure and support that may be necessary for students on academic probation/warning, or that were readmitted after dismissal.
-Students are required to meet with a Graduate Assistant multiple times throughout the semester for check-in meetings to reflect on how they are doing academically, socially, emotionally, etc. and to also attend various success workshops.
+Probationary Assistance, or PASS, is a program for students on Academic Probation.
+Students will work with a trained Graduate Assistant to develop a personalized plan to improve their grade-point average and receive additional structure and support that may be necessary for students on academic probation, or that were readmitted after dismissal.
+Students are required to meet with a Graduate Assistant once a week throughout the semester for mandatory meetings to reflect on how they are doing academically, socially, emotionally, etc. and to also attend various success workshops.
 These workshops focus on subjects like communication, time management, test anxiety, etc. The Success Center is here to motivate, encourage, and support students throughout their journey as a Vulcan.

-Students on Academic Warning or Academic Probation are required to visit the Success Center at least once a week.
-Contact the graduate assistants for AHU or PASS by visiting Noss Hall, Room 202, or sending email to email@example.com.
+Students on Academic Probation are required to visit the Success Center at least once a week.
+Contact the graduate assistants for PASS by visiting Noss Hall, Room 222, or sending email to firstname.lastname@example.org.